zhyever/PatchFusion/README.md

     - `Zhyever/patchfusion_depth_anything_vitb14`
     - `Zhyever/patchfusion_depth_anything_vitl14`
     - `Zhyever/patchfusion_zoedepth`
-- `--cai-mode`: Defines the specific PatchFusion mode to use.
+- `--cai-mode`: Define the specific PatchFusion mode to use.
 For example, rn indicates n patches in mode r.
-- `--cfg-option`: Specifies the input image directory.
+- `--cfg-option`: Specify the input image directory.
 Maintain the prefix as it indexes the configuration.
+(To learn more about this, please refer to [MMEngine](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html).
+Basically, we use MMEngine to organize the configurations of this repo).
-- `--save`: Enables the saving of output files to the specified --work-dir directory.
+- `--save`: Enable the saving of output files to the specified `--work-dir` directory (Make sure using it, otherwise there will be nothing saved).
 - `--work-dir`: Directory where the output files will be stored, including a colored depth map and a 16-bit PNG file (multiplier=256).
 - `--gray-scale`: If set, the output will be a grayscale depth map.
 If omitted, a color palette is applied to the depth map by default.
-- `--image-raw-shape`: Specifies the original dimensions of the input image.
+- `--image-raw-shape`: Specify the original dimensions of the input image.
+Input images will be resized to this resolution before being processed by PatchFusion.
 Default: `2160 3840`.
-- `--patch-split-num`: Defines how the input image is divided into smaller patches for processing.
-Default: `4 4`.
+- `--patch-split-num`: Define how the input image is divided into smaller patches for processing.
+Default: `4 4`. ([Check more introductions](./docs/user_infer.md))

 ### Example Usage:
 Below is an example command that demonstrates how to run the inference process: